 at St. Joseph’s

 If you would like your child to be baptised, please contact Father Stephen in person.
-You are welcome to arrange the celebration of Baptism during a Sunday Mass or at any other convenient time.
+You are welcome to arrange the celebration of Baptism during a Sunday Mass or afterwards at 12.30pm.
 Children should be baptised within the first weeks of birth.